usmanmehmood55/c-toolkit/README.md

 "Mocked" means a mock file would be created inside a "mock" folder.
 If the component name is `library`, the mock file would be `mock_library.c`.

-To enable mocking of this component, a variable named ENABLE_LIBRARY_MOCK would have to be manually set in the root CMake.
+A CMake variable `ENABLE_LIBRARY_MOCK` is also added to the root CMakeLists file.
+It can be enabled during the build invocation to compile the mock source instead of the actual source.

 ### Tested Components

 "Tested" means test header and source files would be created inside a "test" folder.
 If the component name is `library` then the test files would be `test_library.h` and `test_library.c`.

-To enable testing of this component, a variable named ENABLE_LIBRARY_TEST would have to be manually set in the root CMake.
+A CMake variable `ENABLE_LIBRARY_TEST` is also added to the root CMakeLists file.
+It can be enabled during the build invocation to compile the test files as well.

 ### Component Files